rutgerkok/Topographica/README.md

 * Google-maps like map for your Minecraft server
 * Built-in web server
 * Lightweight; requires almost no RAM for rendering
-* Saves regions as 256x256 px heavily compressed JPG files
+* Saves regions as 256x256 px PNG files
 * Live updating of player positions
 * Automatic updating of tiles
 * Programming API to add markers on the map (bubbles, lines, rectangles, circles, tooltips)